 Thanks for visiting!
-I am a senior Ph.D. candidate at York University, working under the supervision of Dr. Regina Schuller.
-As a lawyer, I am particularly interested in the way that psychology can inform legal processes and challenge assumptions under the law.
-My research focuses on the intersection of psychology and the law, focusing specifically on hate crimes, wrongful convictions, and racial bias in the criminal justice system.
+I received my Ph.D. in social and legal psychology from York University, and I am also trained as a lawyer at the Ontario Bar.
+My research interests focus on the ways that psychology can inform legal processes and challenge assumptions under the law.
+In particular, I am interested in the psychology of hate crime, wrongful convictions, and racial bias in the criminal justice system.

 My primary research focuses on hate crimes, including the role of model victim prototypes and schematic processing in observer reactions to such crimes.
 What behavioural expectations are placed on hate crime victims, and does this vary in relation to the victim’s specific group identity?
 What is the role of individual differences such as authoritarianism and social dominance orientation or group-specific prejudice in predicting these reactions?
 How do people respond to hate crimes that do not fit our expectations of prototypicality, and might this explain legal outcomes?